Gonzalo2408/CardiacOCT-project/code/dataset-conversion-3d/README.md

 Using this data as input for the training leads to several problems:

- - **NaN loss**: since the annotations are very sparse in compare with the size of the pullback, the sparse trainer cannot calculate a loss function (difficult to troubleshoot this, but I suppose it's because of gradient exploding or zero division error while calculating the loss and DICEs)
+ - **NaN loss**: since the annotations are very sparse in compare with the size of the pullback, the sparse trainer cannot calculate a loss function (difficult to troubleshoot this, but I suppose it's because of gradient exploding or zero division error while calculating the loss and DICEs).

  - **Long runtimes**: for the full dataset, one epoch took around 3000 seconds (~1 hour).
 This makes this training not feasible or reproducible, considering the fact that the algorithm runs for 1000 epochs.